fluent/fluent-bit-docs/pipeline/filters/grep.md

     match  *
 ```

-The filter allows to use multiple rules which are applied in order, you can have many _Regex_ and _Exclude_ entries as required.
+The filter allows to use multiple rules which are applied in order, you can have many `Regex` and `Exclude` entries as required ([more information](#multiple-conditions).

 ### Nested fields example